Bulldog Couple Share Adventures of a Lifetime: Steve and Patsy Fowlkes Brandon of KingdomSafari.com

 Among Mississippi State University alumni, perhaps the most successful and certainly the most prolific big game hunters are Steve and Patsy Fowlkes Brandon, who split time between their homes in Chattanooga, Tennessee, and the Becker Bottom community in Monroe County, Mississippi near Amory.

 Through Steve’s photographs and both their programs about nature to schools and civic clubs, Steve and Patsy have become in demand as speakers.
 Steve’s photographs are often published, and a gallery in Chattanooga features his work.
-His photography has been viewed in gallery exhibits and one-man shows including one recently at Mississippi State.
+His photography has been viewed in exhibits and one-man shows including one at Mississippi State, where his photographs now grace the foyer of The Colvard Student Union’s Fowlkes Auditorium.

 Patsy said: “I had always taken photos of people, but Steve gravitated toward animals and nature.
 He has a really good ‘eye’ and he sees details that I wouldn’t otherwise notice.
 I look at the big picture, but Steve sees, and patiently waits on, the details.”